tinacms/tinacms-site/content/docs/getting-started/introduction.md

 To use Tina, you should have a good working knowledge of your JavaScript framework & JAMstack tools of choice.

-If you want to get started with some code right away, checkout the [Gatsby Quickstart](/docs/gatsby/quickstart) or [Next.js Overview](/docs/nextjs/overview).
+If you want to get started with some code right away, check out the [Gatsby Quickstart](/docs/gatsby/quickstart) or [Next.js Overview](/docs/nextjs/overview).

 ## Core Concepts